SallyKAN/advanced_data_model/README.md

 1. Run command: `mongo < Q1.js`

 # Test queries in Neo4j
-1. Run command: `cypher-shell < Q1` (Please make sure the username and password of are set as environment variable)
+1. Run command: `cypher-shell < Q1` (Please make sure the username and password of Neo4j are set as environment variables)